 In essence, the Christocentric hermeneutic attempts to find Christ as the subject or topic of every text.
 It desires to show that every text relates directly to Christ, which is why some say it is the only true method of Christian preaching.

-We need to have confidence that the hermeneutical method prescribed in Scripture
+We need to have confidence that the hermeneutical method

 The problem ensues when the Christocentric hermeneutic applies this mindset to texts that do not call for it.
 Some of the results should make you feel a bit uncomfortable.

 For example, the Christocentric hermeneutic has argued the darkness that surrounded Abraham at the founding of the Abrahamic covenant parallels Christ's own darkness at the cross.
 Samson's rejection of his tribe mirrors how Jesus would be rejected.
 David and Goliath is a picture of how the ultimate David will re-vanquish sin, Satan, and death.
 The death of Nathan at the hand of false witness is a picture of Christ's own death at the hand of false witness.
 Esther's willingness to sacrifice her own life is a picture of the willingness of Jesus to sacrifice His own life.
 These are just some of the ways the Christocentric hermeneutic interprets Scripture.